efieleke/CommandLib/README.md

 - Make your implementation responsive to abort requests.
 To do this, make ocassional calls to Command.CheckAbortFlag() or Command.AbortRequested.

-Versions for C++ and Java exist at https://github.com/efieleke/CommandLibForCPP.git and https://github.com/efieleke/CommandLibForJava.git.
+A version for C++ exists at https://github.com/efieleke/CommandLibForCPP.git.

 Complete documentation is checked in to the Commands project source directory as file Commands.chm.